 Keyword Description Example values Comment

 DELAY Time, in minutes or minutes:seconds, to 1 One minute.

 delay before sending first time.
 0:30 Half minute.

 Default is 1 minute.

 EVERY Time, in minutes or minutes:seconds, 10 Ten minutes.

 between transmissions.
 9:45 9 3⁄4 minutes

 Default is 10 minutes.

 Use an extremely long interval (like

 1000000 for around two years) here to get

-CENETO a one time transmission.
-4 Constant and the
+a one time transmission.

 SENDTO Radio channel for transmission or "IG" to 1 Second radio

-send to Internet Gateway.
-Default is the first, or only, radio channel IG channel.
-Internet Gateway.
+send to Internet Gateway. channel.

+Default is the first, or only, radio channel IG Internet Gateway.

-0. internet dateway.
+0.

-0. RO Simulated channel
+R0 Simulated channel

-"R" followed by a number simulates signal NO .
-0 reception.
+"R" followed by a number simulates signal 0 reception.

-received on that channel. о геоериот
+received on that channel.

 DEST Explicit destination field for AX.25 packet.
 CQ "SPEECH",

 Normally you will want the default which "MORSE", and

 identifies the software version.
 "DTMF" are special

 cases explained

 later.

 VIA Digipeater path.
 WIDE1-1 Upper case only.

 Default none.
 WIDE1-1,WIDE2-1 No spaces.

 MESSAGING Set the APRS Messaging attribute for a 0 Default value.

 position report. i.e. Data Type Indicator 1 Set attribute.

 will be "=" instead of "!"

 OBJNAME Name for object, up to 9 characters.
 EOC Any printable

 Applies only to O BEACON.
 Hamfest characters

 including

-42.640 embedded spaces.
+embedded spaces.

 LAT Latitude in signed decimal degrees 42.619 Both examples are

 (negative for south) or degrees ^ minutes 42^37.14N equivalent.

+hemisphere.

-LONG hemisphere.
-Longitude in signed decimal degrees -71.34717 Roth examples are
+LONG Longitude in signed decimal degrees -71.34717 Both examples are

-LONG (negative for west) or degrees ^ minutes 71^20.83W Both examples are equivalent.
+(negative for west) or degrees ^ minutes 71^20.83W equivalent.

-hemisphere. /1 20.03VV equivalent.
+hemisphere.

 ZONE Zone with latitude band for UTM 19T

 coordinates.

 EASTING UTM coordinate.
 307504